jostosh/jostosh.github.io/content/blog/spn01/index.md

 $$
 \sum_x [\Phi](x) = 1 \Rightarrow [\Phi](x) = p(x)
 $$
+<figcaption>Equation 5: The network polynomial of a normalized SPN computes a (marginal) probability directly.</figcaption>

 Where $[\Phi]$ is the network polynomial obtained from $\Phi$ after normalizing the weights for each sum.